madetech/the-wolves/README.md

 We then have `CryptoTechReminderSystem.Main/Program.cs`, which schedules when the above use cases should be called.
 The Wolves have two jobs:

-- `RemindLateBillablePeopleJob` which sends a Slack direct message to billable people who are yet to fill in their timesheets at 10.30 on a Friday morning and then every 30 mins until 13:30
+- `RemindBillablePeopleJob` which sends a Slack direct message to billable people who are yet to fill in their timesheets at 10.30 on a Friday morning and then every 30 mins until 13:30
 - `ListLateBillablePeopleJob` which sends a Slack message to a public channel that